paymoapp/api/sections/invoice_payments.md

 ---------|----|-----------
 id | integer | _(read-only)_ Unique payment identifier
 invoice_id | integer | _(read-only)_ Id of the invoice this payment belongs to
-date | date | A user set date of the payment notes | text | Payment notes or description created_on | [datetime](datetime.md) | _(read-only)_ Date and time when the invoice payment was created
+amount | decimal | Payment amount.
+The currency is specified in the related invoice. date | date | A user set date of the payment notes | text | Payment notes or description created_on | [datetime](datetime.md) | _(read-only)_ Date and time when the invoice payment was created